-The Director of Continuing Education is responsible for district-wide planning, managing, evaluating and causing growth to occur in the Navarro College Continuing Education Department.
-This position reports directly to the Executive Dean of Career and Technical Education.
+The Director of Workforce Development / Continuing Education is responsible for district-wide planning, managing, evaluating and expansion of the Navarro College Continuing Education Department.
+This position reports directly to the Executive Dean of Workforce, Career and Technical Education.

 DUTIES & RESPONSIBILITIES:

 - Plans, directs and evaluates online, daytime, evening, weekend, summer, non-credit and/or credit courses and programs of the college to meet industry and community training needs and promote maximum student recruitment and retention.

 - Ensure consumer education, continuing education, corporate/agency education, customized instruction, and workforce training are provided by the Continuing Education Department.

 - Assist with business development initiatives to serve the community and industry partners.